xiaozhch5/flink-learning/README.md

 * Watermarks are in the dir of "/src/main/java/org/flink/learning/watermarks"

 * Some examples about working with state are in the dir of "/src/main/java/org/flink/learning/workingwithstate"

+## Some important advice on running program on the standalone flink cluster

+* You had better package the program **a fat jar**
+* When you are going to **manage the files in the HDFS**, you **had better not** include the hadoop-*.jar in the root classpath at every machine of the cluster.
+The best way is to add dependencies in the pom.xml